scattercz/debian-postfix-dovecot-mariadb-mailserver-tutorial/README.md

 - communicate using ***IMAP/SMTP/LMTP*** protocols
 - accept only secure connections, ***unencrypted connections will not be supported***
 - authenticate users with ***e-mail*** as username and ***password***
-- read frequently configuration (domains, users, passwords, quotas, blacklisted phrases) from database
+- read frequently changed configuration (domains, users, passwords, quotas, blacklisted phrases) from database, so we can make quick changes
+- limit rates for sending e-mails, ask some RBLs if e-mail should be blocked
 - filter spam
 - filter viruses
-- limit rates for sending e-mails

 ## Prerequisities